Honey badger: Behaviour and ecology

+The voice of the honey badger is a hoarse "khrya-ya-ya-ya" sound.
+When mating, males emit loud grunting sounds.
+Cubs vocalise through plaintive whines, and when confronting dogs, honey badgers scream like bear cubs.

 Diet

 The honey badger has the least specialised diet of the weasel family next to the wolverine.
 It accesses a large part of its food by digging it out of burrows.

 It often raids beehives in search of both bee larvae and honey.
 It also feeds on insects, frogs, tortoises, turtles, lizards, rodents, snakes, birds and eggs.
 It also eats berries, roots and bulbs.
-When foraging for vegetables, it lifts stones or tears bark from trees.
 Some individuals have even been observed to chase away lion cubs from kills.
 It devours all parts of its prey, including skin, hair, feathers, flesh and bones, holding its food down with its forepaws.
-It feeds on a wide range of vertebrates and seems to subsist primarily on small vertebrates.
+It feeds on a wide range of animals and seems to subsist primarily on small vertebrates.
 Honey badgers studied in Kgalagadi Transfrontier Park preyed largely on geckos and skinks (47.9% of prey species), gerbils and mice (39.7% of prey).
 The bulk of its prey comprised species weighing more than 100 g such as cobras, young African rock python and South African springhare.
+The study also found that males and females caught similar-sized prey, despite their disparity in size.

 In the Kalahari, honey badgers were also observed to attack domestic sheep and goats, as well as kill and eat black mambas.
 A honey badger was suspected to have broken up the shells of tent tortoises in the Nama Karoo.
-In India, honey badgers are said to dig up human corpses.
+In India, honey badgers are said to dig up buried human corpses.

 Despite popular belief, there is no evidence that honeyguides guide the honey badger.
+In a 2022 study in the southern Kalahari Desert, it was found that black-backed jackals fed in such a way that took food away from the honey badger, leading to a 5% decline in total food intake above ground.
+The honey badgers were preyed upon by larger predators such as spotted hyenas, leopards, and lions.

 Reproduction

-Little is known of the honey badger's breeding habits.
-Its gestation period is thought to last six months, usually resulting in two cubs, which are born blind.
-Its lifespan in the wild is unknown, though captive individuals have been known to live for approximately 24 years.
-The voice of the honey badger is a hoarse "khrya-ya-ya-ya" sound.
-When mating, males emit loud grunting sounds.
-Cubs vocalise through plaintive whines.
-When confronting dogs, honey badgers scream like bear cubs.